dxw/playbook/guides/how-we-do-user-research.md

 ## Introduction

-This guide explains how we do user research at dxw digital.
+This guide explains how we do user research at dxw.

-The guidance applies to all user researchers employed by dxw digital, both staff and contractors.
+The guidance applies to all user researchers employed by dxw, both staff and contractors.

 The guidance builds on our user research